 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 The Mirror by Lululemon is a smart home workout system that streams live and on-demand workouts at home.
-With home workouts becoming increasingly popular, the Mirror may be an interesting option, particularly for people with limited space.
+The Mirror may be a useful option for people with limited home space.

 In this article, we discuss the Mirror home workout system in detail, including the potential health benefits and risks.

-The Mirror is a piece of home gym equipment that offers access to a wide range of MIRROR on-demand workouts and live exercise classes.
-The Mirror has interactive LCD functionality that can stream exercise classes directly to a person’s home.
+The Mirror is a home gym that offers access to a wide range of on-demand workouts and live exercise classes.

-The display is 40 inches tall and offers 1080p, known as full high definition, streaming.
-There is also a 5-megapixel camera on the front of the Mirror that people can use to post images to the companion app.
+The display is 40 inches (in) tall and offers 1080p resolution.
+There is also a front-facing 5-megapixel camera, so people use it to post images to the companion app.

 When the Mirror is not in use, it functions as a full-length mirror.
-When in use, it works as a display that shows certified exercise instructors leading a variety of workouts and activities to suit a wide range of fitness levels.
+When in use, it works as a display that shows certified exercise instructors leading a variety of workouts and activities to suit a variety of fitness levels.

-There are more than 50 different genres of workout that range from 5 to 60 minutes in length.
-There are workouts suitable for both beginners and experts, and regular scheduled live classes.
+The Mirror offers over 50 different genres of workouts that are 5–60 minutes long.
+There are workouts suitable for beginners and experts and regularly-scheduled live classes.
 Certified trainers lead the workouts and offer live feedback and motivation.